Headlight Alignment Calculator

 Right - -

-In order to use this calculator, you need to park you car on a level surface against a wall.
-Then measure 2 things:
+To use this calculator, park your car on a level surface facing a flat wall, then measure two things:

-Ideally, this is the effect you want to achieve:
+Here is the beam alignment pattern you want to achieve:

 Picture showing the final effect of proper headlight alignment